madhurkhatavkar/Student-Recognition-System/README.md

 # Student-Recognition-System
-A simple desktop application for Face Detection using OpenCV and Haar-Cascade algorithm with following workflow:
+A simple desktop application for Face Detection using OpenCV and Haar-Cascade algorithm with following workflow :
 1. Collect Face Data
 2. Build Face Classifier
 3. Detect the face